sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 For several decades, researchers in the applied fields have had access to powerful linear algebra packages designed to run on massively parallel systems.
-Libraries such as ScaLAPACK and PLAPACK provide a rich set of libraries (usually based on BLAS) for performing linear algebra over single or double precision real or complex data.
+Libraries such as ScaLAPACK and PLAPACK provide a rich set of functions (usually based on BLAS) for performing linear algebra over single or double precision real or complex data.
 However, such libraries are of limited use to researchers in discrete mathematics who often need to compute with multi-precision data types.